kylebgorman/perceptronix/README.md

 The major classes are:

--   `DenseBinomial(Averaging)Perceptron`: A binomial classifier using a dense weight table; users must set the maximum number of unique features at construction time.
+-   `DenseBinomialModel`: A binomial classifier using a dense weight table; users must set the maximum number of unique features at construction time.
--   `SparseBinomial(Averaging)Perceptron`: A binomial classifier using a dynamically-sized sparse weight table.
+-   `SparseBinomialModel`: A binomial classifier using a dynamically-sized sparse weight table.
--   `DenseMultinomial(Averaging)Perceptron`: A multinomial classifier
+-   `DenseMultinomialModel`: A multinomial classifier using dense weight tables; users must set the maximum number of unique features and labels at construction time.
-    using dense weight tables; users must set the maximum number of unique features and labels at construction time.
+-   `SparseDenseMultinomialModel`: A multinomial classifier using a dynamically-sized hash table for the outer table and dense arrays for the inner table.
--   `SparseDenseMultinomial(Averaging)Perceptron`: A multinomial
+-   `SparseMultinomialModel`: A multinomial classifier using dynamically-sized hash tables for both outer and inner tables.

-    classifier using a dynamically-sized hash table for the outer table and dense arrays for the inner table.
+There are also HMM-like classes for greedy sequential decoding:

--   `SparseMultinomial(Averaging)Perceptron`: A multinomial classifier
+-   `SparseBinomialSequentialModel`
-    using dynamically-sized hash tables for both outer and inner tables.
+-   `SparseDenseMultinomialSequentialModel`

-There are also interfaces in `decoder.h` for performing greedy sequential decoding with the sparse perceptron classes.
+-   `SparseMultinomialSequentialModel`

 Python
 ------